rheone/gastronomic/recipes/desserts/OverlyComplexChocolateChipCookies.md

 # Overly Complex Chocolate Chip Cookies

-**DRAFT** _2020-12-25_ - This recipe is under development, as such, even as far as internet recipes are concerned, it comes with fewer guarantees than most.
-The hope is to eventually find the right balance, but that will take some experimentation before that happens.

 These cookies are intended to satisfy brown sugar cravings as well as placate a bit of the desire for saltiness.
 They rely heavily on the Maillard reaction to find cookie bliss.
 Roasted sugar should build a nice structure and provide a non-overly sweet caramel/toffy flavor that compliments the Bourbon and with vanilla.
 Toasted oat flour provides both a hint of nuttiness and a silky-chewy texture that the brown sugar itself can't provide.
 A variety of texture and flavor is intended by using both chocolate chunks and chips.
 Finally, brown butter and a finishing of salt brings it all together.
 Note that the cookie dough is intended to rest for at least 12 to 24 hours before baking, this exercise in patience is worth it.

 This recipe is purposely complex.
 That complexity however is reflected in flavor, not the skills needed to make cookies.
 Yes, there are many steps, but not a one of them is difficult.
 Time, and intention are key ingredients to these Overly Complex Chocolate Chip Cookies.
 This recipe is heavily inspired by the works of J. Kenji López-Alt<sup>1</sup>, America's Test Kitchen<sup>2</sup> and Cooks Illustrated<sup>3</sup>.